Moguri Mod: Reception

 Wes Fenlon of PC Gamer called the original PC version of Final Fantasy IX "a decent port", but praised Moguri Mod as "going beyond just improved backgrounds to fix most of the PC port's other flaws, too".
 Remarking that "boy, does it look good", he criticized the mod for making some backgrounds "look a bit more like watercolor paintings than they originally did", but noted that, when compared to the original's "grainy, blurry versions", that the mod was "as good as it could possibly get".
 He also singled out the replacement of the game's default font with one more faithful to the original as a notable improvement, calling the original "bland" and "ill-fitting".

 Brandon R. Chinn of Superjump called the mod "a striking example of what can be done to properly remaster our beloved video games".
-Graham Smith of Rock Paper Shotgun stated that the mod looked "beautiful", calling it "FFIX as you remember it".
-Connor Sheridan of GamesRadar+, calling the original remaster's backgrounds "muddy blurs", stated that Moguri Mod was "beautifully crisp yet fluid" in comparison.
+Graham Smith of Rock Paper Shotgun said that the mod looked "beautiful", calling it "FFIX as you remember it".
+Connor Sheridan of GamesRadar+, calling the original remaster's backgrounds "muddy blurs", said that Moguri Mod was "beautifully crisp yet fluid" in comparison.
 Jessica Ramey of TheGamer called the mod "yet another triumph for fans".